George Lillo

-George Lillo (3 February 1691 – 4 September 1739) was an English playwright and tragedian.
+George Lillo (3 February 1691 – 4 September 1739) was an English playwright.
 He was also a jeweller in London.
 He produced his first stage work, Silvia, or The Country Burial, in 1730, and a year later his most famous play, The London Merchant.
 He wrote at least six more plays before his death in 1739, including The Christian Hero (1735), Fatal Curiosity (1737) and Marina (1738).

 Life

 George Lillo was born in Moorfields, or Moorgate, in the City of London.
 He became a partner in his father's goldsmith's and jewellery business.

 Early stage works

 Lillo wrote at least eight plays between 1730 and his death in 1739.
 His first work in the theatre was the ballad opera Sylvia, or The Country Burial in 1730.
-He wrote it in order to reproduce the success of John Gay's The Beggar’s Opera, but Lillo's play received mixed reviews and only showed for three nights at Lincoln's Inn Fields, in November 1730, and for a one-night revival at Covent Garden in March 1738, reduced to two acts.
+He wrote it in order to reproduce the success of John Gay's The Beggar's Opera, but Lillo's play received mixed reviews and only showed for three nights at Lincoln's Inn Fields, in November 1730, and for a one-night revival at Covent Garden in March 1738, reduced to two acts.

 The following year, Lillo wrote his most famous play, The London Merchant, or The History of George Barnwell (1731), which is considered one of the most popular and frequently produced plays of the 18th century.
 In October 1731 it was presented by royal command in the presence of George II and Queen Caroline.
 It was in the genre that came to be called melodrama.
 In The London Merchant, the subject is an apprentice who is seduced by Sarah Millwood, a "lady of pleasure," and then struggles to atone for his indiscretion throughout the remainder of the play, with little success.
 Lillo shows how "evil breeds evil," and Barnwell's initial dalliance eventually leads him to rob his master and murder his uncle in an attempt to secure the money needed to save Millwood's ostensibly endangered reputation.
 Her seduction, however, is simply a ruse to exploit his naïveté, so her reputation is never actually in danger.
 Lillo redefined the subject of dramatic tragedy and demonstrated that middle and lower class citizens were worthy of tragic downfalls.
 The 17th century ballad about a murder in Shropshire was the historical foundation for the play.
 Lillo dedicates the play to Sir John Eyles, a prominent member of the merchant class in London, in a letter before the text and plot begins.
 Lillo's domestic tragedy reflects a turning of the theatre away from the court and toward the town.
 Dickens introduced "the affecting tragedy of George Barnwell" into his novel Great Expectations.
 It was dismissed as a "nauseous sermon" by Charles Lamb, though much admired by Lillo's contemporaries Samuel Richardson and Colley Cibber, who acted in the original production of the play.